Chapter 2. Installation and update

 2.1.1.
 Available platforms

-In OpenShift Container Platform 4.1, you can install a cluster that uses installer-provisioned infrastructure on only Amazon Web Services (AWS).
+In OpenShift Container Platform 4.4, you can install a cluster that uses installer-provisioned infrastructure on the following platforms:

 - VMware vSphere